hanspi42/Seilsender/README.md

+# About this fork

+This repository is a fork of Lars Bachmann's original repository.
+Lars has finished his studies at FHNW, and any changes to the open-hardware documentation will be done here.

 # Introduction
 Have you ever listened to the gentle sound of a cable car rope?
 These ropes react to wind, thermal forces, earth movements, birds and human activity, acting as resonating bodies that show almost fascinating, often complex and long-lasting progressions.